Have you ever been curious about the types of hawks in Florida?

 The Sharp-shinned Hawk is a type of hawk found in Florida.
 It is a small, agile hawk often mistaken for a falcon due to its large head and long, pointed wings.

-This hawk primarily preys on small birds, as well as small mammals and insects.
-They are typically found in wooded areas but can sometimes be seen in more open fields or on the edges of suburban areas.
+This hawk primarily preys on small birds, small mammals, and insects.
+It is typically found in wooded areas but can sometimes be seen in more open fields or on the edges of suburban areas.Â

 The Sharp-shinned Hawk has a black cap and a pale gray body with a white chest and belly.
-They have red eyes, yellow legs and feet, and a broad, square tail.
-It is important to note that the Sharp-shinned Hawk is also found in other parts of North America, including Canada and the northern United States.
+It has red eyes, yellow legs and feet, and a broad, square tail.
+The sharp-shinned Hawk is also found in other parts of North America, including Canada and the northern United States.Â

 Sharp-shinned Hawks are active year-round in Florida and can be seen throughout the state from November to April.
 During this time, they can be seen soaring high above the treetops or perching in low trees near bird feeders.